| Ch 6 -- The C and C++ Programming Languages

 C compiler and, depending on the complexity of the C program, by the make

 utility.
 After the program is compiled, it can be executed many times without recompilation.
+The phrase third-generation procedural describes computer languages that

 clearly distinguish the data used in a program from the actions performed on that